vskogstad/100_days_of_gpu/README.md

 Day 41: More attempts at getting inline CUDA to work.
 Not compiling yet.

 Day 42: Some more work on getting inline CUDA up and running.
 Did a FP16 Batched Matmul leetGPU kernel.

+Day 43: First NVFP4 kernel passing all tests!
+Code is a mess of me and 5.1 iterating back and forth but feels really good to have made progress.